lawrennd/old_talks/_ml/includes/cybernetics-ratio-club.md

 \notes{Specifically, one of the first papers on neural networks was written by two collaborators from logic and psychology in 1943.
 [Walter Pitts](https://en.wikipedia.org/wiki/Walter_Pitts) was a child prodigy who read Russell and Whitehead's *Principia Mathematica*.
 He felt he'd spotted some errors in the text and wrote to Russell in Cambridge, who replied inviting him for a visit.
 Pitts did not take up the offer because he was only 12 years old.
 But, three years later, when Russell took a sabbatical at the University of Chicago, Pitts left his home in Detroit and headed to Chicago to hear Russell speak.
 When Russell left Pitts stayed on studying logic.
 He never formally took a degree but just worked with whoever was available.}

 \notes{[Warren McCulloch](https://en.wikipedia.org/wiki/Warren_Sturgis_McCulloch) was a psychologist who moved to the University of Chicago in 1941.
-Overlapping interests meant that he met Pitts, who was still living an intinerant lifestyle around the campus of the University.
+Overlapping interests meant that he met Pitts, who was still living an itinerant lifestyle around the campus of the University.
 McCulloch invited Pitts to live with his family and they began collaborating on a simple model of the neuron and how neurons might interact.
-The dominant 'theory of knowledge' at the time was *logic* and their paper attempted to show how networks of neurons (or ir paper attempted to bridge the logical foundation.
-Their paper, *A Logical Calculus of the Ideas Immanent in Nervous Activity* [@McCulloch:neuron43] was published in the middle of the Second World War.
-It modelled the neuron as a linear threshold, and described how networks of such neurons could create logical functions.
-The inspiration in the paper is clear, they make use of Rudolf Carmap's Language II [@Carnap-logical37] to represent their theorem and cite the second edition of Russell and Whitehead [@Russell-principia25]. }
+The dominant 'theory of knowledge' at the time was *logic* and their paper attempted to show how networks of neurons.
+Their paper, *A Logical Calculus of the Ideas Immanent in Nervous Activity* [@McCulloch:neuron43], was published in the middle of the Second World War.
+It modelled the neuron as a linear threshold and described how networks of such neurons could create logical functions.
+The inspiration in the paper is clear, they make use of Rudolf Carnap's Language II [@Carnap-logical37] to represent their theorem and cite the second edition of Russell and Whitehead [@Russell-principia25]. }

 \subsection{Cybernetics}

 \figure{\threeColumns{\includepng{\diagramsDir/physics/james-clerk-maxwell}{100%}{}{left}}{\includejpg{\diagramsDir/physics/j-w-gibbs}{100%}{}{center}}{\includejpg{\diagramsDir/physics/Norbert_wiener}{100%}{}{right}}{30%}{30%}{30%}}{James Clerk Maxwell (1831-1879), Josiah Willard Gibbs (1839-1903), Norbert Wiener (1894-1964)}{maxwell-gibbs-wiener}

 \notes{After the war, this work, along with McCulloch and Pitts, was at the heart of a movement known as *Cybernetics*.
 A term coined by [Norbert Wiener](https://en.wikipedia.org/wiki/Norbert_Wiener) [@Wiener:cybernetics48] to reflect the wealth of work on sensing and computing.
 Wiener chose the term as an alternative rendering of the word *governor*.
-Governor comes to us form latin, but is a corruption of the Greek κυβερνήτης meaning helmsman.
+Governor comes to us from Latin, but is a corruption of the Greek κυβερνήτης meaning helmsman.
 Wiener's choice of the term was a nod to the importance of James Clerk Maxwell's work on understanding surging in James Watt's steam engine governor [@Maxwell:governors1867].
 It reflected the importance that Wiener placed on *feedback* in these systems.
 From this strand of work came the field of *control theory*.}

 \notes{Many of the constituent ideas of Cybernetics came from  the war itself.
-Norbert Wiener, was a Professor of Applied Mathematics at MIT.
+Norbert Wiener was a Professor of Applied Mathematics at MIT.
 He was another child prodigy who visited Russell in Cambridge having completed his PhD at Harvard by the age of 19.
 But Wiener was less keen on logic than McCulloch and Pitts, he looked to stochastic processes and probability theory as the key to intelligent decision making.
-He rejected the need for a 'theory of knowledge' and preferred to think of a 'theory of ignorance' which was inspired by statistical mechanics, Maxwell was also a originator of the field, but Wiener wrote of Josiah Willard Gibbs as being his inspiration.}
+He rejected the need for a 'theory of knowledge' and preferred to think of a 'theory of ignorance' which was inspired by statistical mechanics, Maxwell was also an originator of the field, but Wiener wrote of Josiah Willard Gibbs as being his inspiration.}

 \notes{This nascent community was mainly based on those who were involved in war work.
 Wiener worked on radar systems for tracking aircraft (leading to the Wiener filter [@Wiener:yellow49]).
 In the UK researchers such as Jack Good, Alan Turing, Donald MacKay, Ross Ashby formed the *Ratio Club*.
 A group of scientists interested in how the brain works and how it might be modelled.
 Many of these scientists also worked on radar systems or code breaking. }